 It would be for them to put their best foot forward.
 Don’t expect to be treated as a woman in tech, just be a person in tech.
 Take on challenges and be nimble.
 The latter is one of the most important pieces of advice I can give anyone entering the space.
 Tech changes rapidly and you should be open to keep learning as things come your way.
 If someone offers you an opportunity in a different tooling language don’t be afraid to take that up.
 It will keep you nimble and adaptable because it’s just amazing how much tech changes! (laughs)

 Is there an end goal or a dream that you aspire to achieve?
 Or have you already achieved everything you’ve wanted to?

 (laughs) No, I haven’t.
 The dream is always your most far-fetched goal, isn’t it?
-Mine’s to create a startup that helps the masses and creates large-scale impact.
+Mine’s to build a startup that helps the masses and creates large-scale impact.
 But to be honest I haven’t been struck by that great idea yet.
-Hopefully, it arrives one day.
-Preferably before I’m 70!
+Hopefully, it arrives one day — preferably before I’m 70!

 How do you like to spend your time away from work?